 - Stun You are unable to fight, use skills, or defend yourself for 3 seconds.
 You may move, although you must do so in a stumbling way. - Disarm Your weapon is, essentially, Stunned and knocked to the ground for 3 seconds, during which time nobody can touch or use it.
 Disarm can affect whatever hand-held object it impacts, including two-handed weapons, random objects such as books, and even shields.
-Of course, many shields are actually strapped to one's arm, so they do not fall to the ground, but one cannot use the affected shield to defend oneself during the duration of the Disarm, and any attacks that hit the shield must be taken as if they had hit your body.
-Additionally, if you are holding a prop that is delicate or important, you do not have to drop it directly to the ground; you can crouch and place it on the ground nearby, perhaps in a relatively safe location, though you must do this quickly and without going out of character. - Paralyze You are unable to do anything or move for 3 seconds.
+(Of course, many shields are actually strapped to one's arm, so they do not fall to the ground, but one cannot use the affected shield to defend oneself during the duration of the Disarm, and any attacks that hit the shield must be taken as if they had hit your body.)
+If a Disarm effect hits a person's body and they are not wielding a weapon or shield, they must choose a single object they are holding to be Disarmed.
+If you are holding a prop that is delicate or important, you do not have to drop it directly to the ground; you can crouch and place it on the ground nearby, perhaps in a relatively safe location, though you must do this quickly and without going out of character. - Paralyze You are unable to do anything or move for 3 seconds.
 (If you were moving when you became Paralyzed, you will probably fall to the ground; please choose a safe method of doing so, even if it means less "realism.") - Bind Your feet are locked in place for 3 seconds.
 You may not take steps or move from your current position, although the rest of your body continues to function normally and you may fight, cast spells, or perform any other actions that do not require moving.